stephenverderame/cpp_book/src/about.md

 I also hope I'm able to start good software engineering habits in those newer to the field.
 See the [other resources page](resources.md) for books that I think helped me a ton.

-We'll discuss some aspects of cross-platform and systems development, but mostly focus on C++.
-I'll make allusions to ROS (Robot Operating System), Java, and Cornell CS classes (such as CS 3110) sparsely throughout this guide.
-If you are unfamiliar with any of these, just ignore my comments regarding them.
-They should have no bearing on the guide and hopefully these references don't affect the ineligibility of the content.

 Please feel free to reach out with comments, criticisms, or questions, and let me know if you spot a typo, mistake, or other error.